Working capital credit lines get treated as fire extinguishers. They sit on the wall, unused, and get grabbed when something is burning.

 The 30-45 Day Window

-For a Utah outdoor retailer with a Q1 ski season peak, this means drawing in late October for inventory arriving in November.
-For a construction materials supplier with spring building season, it means drawing in February for materials arriving in March.
-The specific timing varies, but the principle is fixed: draw to align with your supplier payment date, not your peak revenue date.
+For a Utah outdoor retailer with Q1 peak, draw in late October for inventory in November.
+For a construction supplier with spring season, draw in February for materials in March.

 The ROI Calculation for Inventory Draws

-Contrast that with a contractor drawing $80K on the same LOC to cover operating expenses during a slow quarter because they don't have enough work on the books.
-The draw is covering a structural gap, not financing a specific return.
 There's no inventory to sell, no receivable to collect.
-The interest cost is real, the ROI is unclear, and if the slow quarter extends, the draw compounds without a repayment event in sight.
-That's the emergency draw pattern.
-Different situation entirely.
+The interest cost is real, the ROI is unclear.
+If the slow quarter extends, the draw compounds without a repayment trigger in sight.
+That's the emergency pattern.

 Bridging Receivables Timing Gaps

-Accounts receivable float is one of the most consistently underappreciated cash flow problems in B2B businesses.
-You've delivered the work.
-The invoice is out.
-The customer is creditworthy.
-The money is coming - in 45 days.
-And you have payroll due in 10 days.
+Accounts receivable float is one of the most underappreciated cash flow problems in B2B businesses.
+You've delivered the work and sent the invoice.

-A revolving LOC is purpose-built for this situation.
-Draw the amount of the outstanding receivable, cover your near-term obligations, and repay from the receivable when it collects.
-The interest cost for a 45-day bridge at 12% APR is 1.5% of the drawn amount.
-On a $200K receivable, that's $3,000 - a rounding error compared to the cost of not making payroll or delaying vendor payments in ways that damage supplier relationships.
+The interest cost for a 45-day bridge at 12% APR is 1.5% of the draw amount.
+On $200K, that's $3,000 compared to the cost of missing payroll or damaging supplier relationships.

 Managing AR Float with a Revolving Line

 This is genuinely revolving credit used as intended.
-The line acts as a buffer between your invoice timing and your cash timing.
-Some businesses operate this way permanently - not as a sign of financial weakness, but as a deliberate optimization of their working capital cycle.
+The line buffers your invoice timing against your cash timing.

 Using Working Capital to Fund a Growth Sprint